ganbarodigital/go_scriptish/README.md

 * they write any error messages out to the pipeline's `stderr`
 * they return a status code and a Golang error to indicate what happened

-When a single command has finished, it's `stdout` becomes the `stdin` for the next command in the pipeline.
+When a single command has finished, its `stdout` becomes the `stdin` for the next command in the pipeline.

 ### How Are Errors Handled?